davidlidebrandt/milestone-project-2/README.md

 a wide base of software skills.
 The focus of the project is interactivity which it accives in many ways by allowing the player to chose sound and level settings, playing the game, opening and closing modals, staring and restarting the game and filing out forms.

+The "Nerko One" font was uses throughout the project to give the site a game-like look.
+The icons were chosen based on the time of the year and hoped to give the user some extra entertainment.
+The colors were chosen to give the game som liveliness without being too intrusive.
+The navigation were kept simple, with links/buttons named to maked their intention clear.

 ### User Stories